Christopher Wheeldon: 2000s

 In 2001, Wheeldon became the New York City Ballet resident choreographer and first resident artist.
 He was productive in this position, choreographing a number of much lauded works for the troupe, Polyphonia being the first.
 He quickly developed a reputation as a talented choreographer, and several other eminent ballet companies, such as the San Francisco Ballet, the Bolshoi Ballet, and The Royal Ballet, London, have commissioned dances from him.
 As of May 2003, Wheeldon had composed at least 23 works.

 In November 2006, Wheeldon announced the formation of Morphoses/The Wheeldon Company, a transatlantic company with a US base at New York City Center and in the UK at Sadler's Wells Theatre, London.
 In its first season, the company performed in Vail, London and New York.
 Wheeldon completed his tenure as Resident Choreographer of New York City Ballet in February 2008.
 In 2009, the City Parks Foundation commissioned Wheeldon and contemporary singer-songwriter Martha Wainwright to create a new work.
 The piece, entitled "Tears of St. Lawrence", premiered at Central Park SummerStage on 14 and 15 August.
 The fifteen-minute ballet, choreographed by Wheeldon and Edwaard Liang, featured twelve dancers accompanied by live music and song by Wainwright, who sang while intermingling with the dancers.
-In February, 2010, resigned from Morphoses, which will continue to produce ballets without his name.
+In February 2010, Wheeldon resigned from Morphoses, which continued to produce ballets without his name.

 An Emmy award-winning fly-on-the-wall television documentary Strictly Bolshoi followed Wheeldon as he became the first Englishman to be invited to create a new work for the Bolshoi Ballet.

 In the June/July 2009 issue of The Advocate, Wheeldon was featured on a list of artists who made the "Forty Under 40" list.